weliveindetail/blog/_posts/2017-07-17-notes-setup.markdown

 ### Safe time with the right generator and additional options

-To save time during a build you can easily exclude examples, tests and documentation.
+You can easily exclude examples, tests and documentation.
 If you don't do cross-compilation you can use `LLVM_TARGETS_TO_BUILD` to prevent LLVM from building all platform backends.
 In a debug configuration you can use `LLVM_OPTIMIZED_TABLEGEN` to build the TableGen executable in release mode, resulting in a significant speedup for each subsequent source code change that triggers a rerun of TableGen.
 With the `BUILD_SHARED_LIBS` option each component is built as a shared library instead of a static library, which is the default (`OFF`).
-Very useful to reduce link times, but recommended only for debug configurations too.
+Very useful to reduce link times.
+Only use it in debug configurations.

-The recommended build system for LLVM is Ninja, ideally in combination with Ccache.
-So you might end up with a command line like this:
+Ninja is the recommended build system for LLVM, ideally in combination with ccache.
+You might end up with a command line like this:

 <pre>
 $ cmake -G Ninja -DCMAKE_CXX_COMPILER_LAUNCHER=ccache -DCMAKE_BUILD_TYPE=Debug -DBUILD_SHARED_LIBS=ON -DLLVM_OPTIMIZED_TABLEGEN=ON -DLLVM_TARGETS_TO_BUILD=host -DLLVM_INCLUDE_EXAMPLES=OFF -DLLVM_INCLUDE_TESTS=OFF -DLLVM_INCLUDE_DOCS=OFF ../llvm
 </pre>

-Still, on Mac I use the `Xcode` generator a lot as it's also useful to explore the codebase.
-Same on Windows with `Visual Studio 15 2017 Win64`.
-On Linux I like to use QtCreator for code exploration, which can deal with CMake directly and figures my Ninja-Ccache build.
+For codebase exploration I need and IDE.
+On Linux I use QtCreator which can deal with CMake directly [since version 4.3](https://blog.qt.io/blog/2016/11/15/cmake-support-in-qt-creator-and-elsewhere/) and it finds my Ninja-ccache builds.
+I use `Xcode` generator on OSX and `Visual Studio 15 2017 Win64` on Windows.

 ### Use LLVM_DIR to specify the right build